Beryl Atkins: Personal life

-Sue Atkins grew up in Edinburgh, attending Gillespie’s School, and graduating with a first class honours degree in French from Edinburgh University in 1952.
-She moved to Sussex in the 1970s with her husband, Peter Atkins, and had three children, Paul, Jenny, and Lucy (a novelist).
+Atkins grew up in Edinburgh, attending Gillespie's School, and graduating with a first class honours degree in French from Edinburgh University in 1952.
+She moved to Sussex in the 1970s with her husband, Peter Atkins, and had three children, including Lucy (a novelist).
 Academician John McHardy Sinclair was her brother.

 Honours

 Among her honours are an honorary DLitt from the University of Brighton (2000), UK, for services to lexicography and linguistics; a festschrift (2002) published by EURALEX at the occasion of her 70th birthday to mark her contribution to international lexicography, and an honorary DLitt by the University of Pretoria (2008) for significant contributions to the development of lexicographic practices worldwide and in particular for the African languages in South Africa.
-She was also Past President and Honorary Life Member of the European Association for Lexicography (EURALEX).
+She was also past president and honorary life member of the European Association for Lexicography (EURALEX).